'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 GROSS: Does the therapist talk with you during this experience?

 And these stories can be really destructive.
 They trap us.
-And what happens - and this was a big surprise with the modern period of research - that - was that this network is downregulated.
+And what happens - and this was a big surprise with the modern period of research - was that this network is downregulated.
 It sort of goes offline for a period of time.
-And that's why you experience this dissolution of self or ego, which is a quite - can be a terrifying or a liberating thing depending on your mindset.
-And this is what allows people, I think, to have those new perspectives on themselves, to realize that they're - they needn't be trapped in those stories, and they might actually be able to write some new stories about themselves.
+And that's why you experience this dissolution of self or ego, which is a quite - can be a terrifying or liberating thing, depending on your mindset.
+And this is what allows people, I think, to have those new perspectives on themselves, to realize that they're - they needn't be trapped in those stories.
+And they might actually be able to write some new stories about themselves.
 And that's what's liberating, I think, about the experience when it works.

 POLLAN: So...